What is sous vide cooking?

 Sous Vide Packaging

-Sealing foods prevents evaporation and allows for the most efficient transfer energy from the water to the food.
-To do so, simply place your seasoned food in a plastic bag and remove the air using the water immersion technique, a straw, or a vacuum sealer.
-You don’t need a vacuum sealer to cook sous vide.
-There are lots of options, here are a few of the best types of sous vide packaging:
+When cooking sous vide, sealing foods is essential.
+This prevents evaporation and allows for the most efficient transfer of energy from the heated water to your food.
+There are several different ways to seal your food—from vacuum sealer bags to placing your food in a plastic bag and removing the air with a straw, there’s an option for everyone.
+Here are a few of our favorite types of sous vide packaging:

 Reusable Silicone Bags

-Reusable sous vide bags made from silicone, like these Stasher Reusable Silicone Sous Vide Bag bags, make it easy to enjoy they same quality results night after night, without the plastic waste.
+Reusable sous vide bags made from silicone, like these Stasher bags, make it easy to enjoy the same quality results every time you cook, without any of the waste.

 Vacuum Sealing Bags

-You don’t need to purchase a vacuum sealer and vacuum seal bags, but they work well for batch cooking.
-Foodsaver and Oliso are great options, and both are pretty affordable.
-Anova Precision™ Vacuum Sealer Bags are fridge and freezer safe and designed to support long sous vide cooks too.
+While you don’t need to purchase a vacuum sealer and vacuum seal bags to cook sous vide, they do work well, especially for batch cooking.
+Anova Precision™ Vacuum Sealer Bags are fridge and freezer-safe and designed to support long sous vide cooks as well.

 Resealable Bags

 Resealable bags are very versatile, and can be used with the water immersion method to remove air from the bag.
-We recommend heavy-duty, BPA-free bags, like Ziplock’s freezer bags.
+We recommend heavy-duty, BPA-free bags, like Ziplock’s freezer bags for short cooks under 170°F.

 Canning Jars